 Metal roofs are now one of the fastest-growing materials for roofing in both commercial and residential projects.
 The Metal Roofing Alliance estimated that 750,000 metal roofs were installed in 2015 and it’s only increased since then.
 Many people across the country and right here in Fort Wayne, IN, are making the decision to invest in various types of metal roofing.
-Each of these types of metal roofing are durable, reliable, beautiful, and they will likely last the rest of your life.
+Each of these metal roofs are durable, reliable, beautiful, and will likely last the rest of your life.

 But what type of metal roof is best for you and which style will look and function best in your area?
 Metal roofing isn’t cheap and investing in a new roof can be a hard decision for homeowners.
 We are here to break down the 6 types of metal roofing to create a stunning home that will last a lifetime.

 The exposed fastener style means you can see the screwheads on the roof.
 This allows for easier (and less expensive) installation.
 The screwheads are ceramic coated and painted to match the same color as the roof to create a very classic metal roof look.
 This is one of the most popular types of metal roofing for agriculture structures, commercial buildings, and residential homes.

 Pros: Exposed fastener roofs are quick to install and cost effective.
 They can be painted to match any color, and the fasteners are painted to match.
 In addition, while extremely durable, the exposed fasteners actually make it easier to replace a single panel without disturbing the rest of the roof if necessary.

 Cons: Although they are extremely durable and provide the same benefits as other types of metal roofing – they often don’t carry the same warranty.
 This is because when you have exposed fasteners, you are more exposed to UV, moisture, wind, and other elements that can cause fasteners to wear or fail.